ESMCI/github-tools/README.md

 ### gh-pr-query

-Tool for querying GitHub Pull Requests
+Tool for querying GitHub pull requests

 To show all of the outstanding todo items in all comments in a pull request (i.e., all unchecked checkboxes):